memgraph/gqlalchemy/CONTRIBUTING.md

 1. **Critical bug fixes**
 2. **New features or low priority bug fixes**

-Critical bug fixes should be applied to the `main` branch because a patch release will be created and published once the bug is fixed.
-Non-critical bug fixes and features can be added to the `develop` branch and will be included in the next planned release.
+Both types of fixes should be applied to the `main` branch.

 In order for a pull request to be merged, a review by two code owners is required and the tests need to pass remotely.